 This can be one of the hardest parts of conferencing.
-In order to meet the high volume of conferences, most teachers opt to meet with parents in twenty minute increments.
+In order to meet the high volume of conferences, most teachers opt to meet with parents in twenty-minute increments.
 For some students though, more time may be required.

 Setting the Scene

-Our environment really does effect how we feel.
+Our environment really does affect how we feel.
 Creating an inviting environment for your parents at conference time can be a great way to break the ice, diffuse any anxiety, anger, or tiredness either you or the parent(s) may be feeling, and invite positive conversation.